a-bautista/python-useful/data-classes/python37-notes.md

 ### Working with pyenv

-Suppose you want to work with a specific version of Python for a project.
-What you can do is to set a .python-version file and then execute the main.py file with that particular version of python.

 `vi main.py`                # type in this file a hello world program

 `pyenv local 3.7.0`         # set the local python version to be 3.7.0